gerardoglz/Text2StructuredData/README.md

  2) date: date of visit(s) to hospital
  3) scan_is_contrast_enhanced: whether a patient has been scanned with an special MRI scan

-Note: Standard R assign syntax (<-) has been replaced by = for clarity
+Note: Standard R assignment syntax (<-) has been replaced by = for clarity

 *clinical_JsonImporter.py* - Python code to read thousands of clinic letters that have been pre-processed through NLP to extract clinical terms such as symptoms, diagnoses, etc. A patient may have one or more clinic letter(s) associated to them and each letter is an independent PDF file located in a secure server.
 The results of NLP preprocessing are saved in a single JSON file, which may or may not correspond to the directory structure of the PDF files in the server.